Kristallnacht: The terrifying prelude to the Holocaust

 This deportation was part of a larger Nazi policy called the Polenaktion, which saw the mass expulsion of Jews of Polish citizenship from Germany.

-In the days leading up to Kristallnacht, Nazi propaganda minister Joseph Goebbels gave a series of speeches in which he incited violence against Jews.
+In the days leading up to Kristallnacht, Nazi propaganda minister Joseph Goebbels had given a series of speeches in which he incited violence against Jews.

 In his speech, Goebbels called for Germans to take action against those who were "plotting" against the country.